stackbone.ai

 encapsulates that quirk and surfaces an OpenAI-shaped response:

-const result = await client.ai.images.generate({
+const result = await stackbone.ai.images.generate({

 model: 'google/gemini-2.5-flash-image-preview',